Frequently given answers

 You can’t.
 At least not right now.
 Why?
 When I had comments turned on previously, the time spent managing comments was more than I had available.
 You can contact me as above if you need to.

 Here's the long story.
 When I was a kid, our school offered a Russian language class.
 It was during the Cold War and a Soviet takeover seemed to be on everyone's minds; so why not?
-In the class, we learned that they call Santa Claus "Дед Мороз" which means "Uncle Frost."
+In the class, we learned that they call Santa Claus "Дед Мороз" which means "Grandfather Frost."
 I thought it was a funny name because it sounds like "дядя морж" which means "Uncle Walrus."
 So there. ↩